Inspiration and highlights from weddings photographed in the Admiral Room

 Julie stopped in to the Admiral Room before heading to her wedding ceremony to check out her decorations and get a few portraits with her bridesmaids and sweet flower girls.

-Kelly and Sean had their wedding ceremony in the Admiral Room
+These two couples both had their wedding ceremonies in the Admiral Room.

 Guests typically gather in the front of the Admiral Room for cocktail hour, right after they pick their jaws up off the floor upon seeing this beautiful space.

-Cocktail hour can also be a great time to gather extended family for a portrait!
+Cocktail hour can also be a great time to gather extended family and groups of friends for a portrait!

-Couples are often introduced in to their wedding reception from this amazing little balcony high above the ballroom floor.
+Couples are often introduced in to their wedding reception from this amazing little balcony high above the ballroom floor, others walk through the gorgeous iron gates.

-Dinner is a great time for couples to sneak away for a few portraits outside the Admiral Room.
+Dinner is a great time for couples to sneak away for a few portraits inside the entry gates to the Admiral Room as well as outside.
 Buffalo’s Main St. provides a most charming urban backdrop.

-Back inside, it’s time to dance (and eat cake)!
+Back inside, it’s time to eat (cake) dance and be merry!

 To be continued!
 Here’s looking forward to documenting many more happy memories in the Admiral Room in Buffalo, NY!